 Efrén Divided by Ernesto Cisneros

-Efrén’s mom gets deported back to Mexico leaving his father to work two jobs and Efrén to care for his twin younger siblings, one who has intellectual disabilities.
+REALISTIC / DEPORTATION Efrén’s mom gets deported back to Mexico leaving his father to work two jobs and Efrén to care for his twin younger siblings, one who has intellectual disabilities.
 He’s trying desperately to keep up with school, cook, and…also, not to worry.
 His best friendship is tested, he develops a new awareness of social justice, and he bravely faces a solo trip to Mexico to deliver money to his mom.
-This is a emotionally compelling story of family, friendship, and resiliency that will be eye-opening, empathy-building for many readers and affirming for others.
+This is an emotionally compelling story of family, friendship, and resiliency that will be eye-opening, empathy-building for many readers, and affirming for others.

 Maggie is a middle child in a town that reveres the eldest children.
 Just in time for her eldest brother to go to “camp” where he’ll be trained to fight in the war, she meets and befriends a “Wanderer” girl from outside of their community.
 Maggie betrays her new friend to garner favor in the community then realizes she’s made a horrible mistake.
 She learns that the mayor is selling the eldest children for food and supplies and will soon be selling her friend.
 Since Maggie is the only one who knows the truth, it’s up to her to makes things right.
 Entertaining and suspenseful.